-The mural was painted in 2014 on the famous Bowery & Houston wall in Manhattan, where the artist portrayed a mix of tag elements and odes to other graffiti giants from the past 30 years of history. graffiti.
+The mural was painted in 2014 on the famous Bowery & Houston wall in Manhattan, where the artist has depicted a mix of tag elements and odes to other graffiti giants from the past 30 years of history. graffiti.

-Bowery & Houston's wall has been famous since 1982, when Keith Haring painted it.
+The Bowery & Houston wall has been famous since 1982, when Keith Haring painted it.
 Now many other artists have taken it over.
 At the time, Cope2 said, "It's the best wall in New York.
 Most of the walls are in ruins now."